-The common law arises out of legal opinions in cases, which in turn arise out of legal disputes, so much of what was said in the legislation section above about who is likely to
+The common law arises out of legal opinions in cases, which in turn arise out of legal disputes, so much of what was said in the legislation section above

-49 An example of this is the federal statute on wire fraud, which takes the common law tort of fraud and uses it to define a federal crime of conducting fraud using a television, radio, or other electric or electronic communication.
+48 An example of this is the federal statute on wire fraud, which takes the common law tort of fraud and uses it to define a federal crime of conducting fraud using a television, radio, or other electric or electronic communication.
 18 U.S.C. § 1343.